Last Updated on July 11, 2026 by Daniel Globe

 After you sign in, scroll to Cost Details to view your receipt and print it from the screen.

-If you want even more freedom from manual searches, WellyBox can connect to your email and collect American Airlines receipts and others automatically.
+If you want more freedom from manual searches, WellyBox can connect to your email and collect American Airlines receipts and others automatically.

 Find Your Ticket Number and Last Name